 10. BIG CRAFT STORES: Hobby Lobby, JoAnn Fabrics, Michaels, etc. Shop the sales and use coupons.
 Often JoAnns and Michaels sometimes have mill ends or “Fashion Plus” bags of yarn for $8.99 regular price.
 Usually you can use coupons and/or sales to knock the price down more than half that, and there’s usually the equivalent of 4-5 large skeins in a bag.
 Another tip – often the yarn on sale is more expensive than if it was not and you use a 40 or 50% off coupon.
 However Michaels has 10-15% off every day discounts for teachers, military and seniors on top of sales – CHECK HERE for info.
 JoAnns, Michaels and ACMoore also accept competitor’s coupons – make sure to bring the highest value.

-Here are 2 extra TIPS:
+Here are 2 extra TIPS to get FREE YARN:

 Tell your loved ones that you would love some really pretty yarn for Birthdays or Mother’s Day.
 It doesn’t have to be your main gift, lol!
 But a skein in a fun color is a lovely little extra surprise gift.